• Home

 Take Away of How Screwed Up Is The Job Search

-As a semi new grad, I had to custom apply to over 196 jobs because I did not have networking connections.
+As a (semi) new-grad, I had to custom apply to over 196 jobs because I did not have networking connections.

-If you have those, please, utilize them.
+If you have those, please utilize them.
 And then don’t tell me, because I will be jealous.

-Two things of interest in my opinion:
+Two things of interest from this data:

 1. Companies should be much more honest during the process.
 Why can’t they send a simple email saying “you didn’t pass”?
 The ghosting makes it an incredibly more difficult challenge than it needs to be.
 A simple email treating an applicant like a human is not cost-prohibitive.